 In addition to public use space, the CR District requires optional method projects to provide public facilities and amenities on-site, or contribute an equivalent to an off-site amenity project.
 In Kensington, creating open space, providing active recreation space, and reconstructing the existing public streets to accommodate pedestrians and street trees are important public facilities and amenities that benefit the entire Plan area.

-The Plan is accompanied by a separate set of urban design guidelines that provide detailed information on street classifications, types and functions, building form, orientation and massing, and open space.
+The Plan is accompanied by a separate set of Urban Design Guidelines that provides detailed information on street classifications, types and functions, building form, orientation and massing, and open space.

 Public Schools